Amateur Photographer verdict

 Verdict

-Joy seems to be at the very heart of Instax cameras and the Fujifilm Instax mini 12 definitely delivers this.
+Joy and fun are at the heart of Instax cameras and the Fujifilm Instax mini 12 provides both.
 Week by week this camera has grown on me, though I still have to fully figure out the close-up mode, and do prefer the older camera’s design.
 But overall, less is best in this case.

 Related content: